apitoolkit/apitoolkit-express/README.md

 ## APIToolkit expressjs integration.

 The NODEJS SDK integration guide for APIToolkit.
-It monitors incoming traffic, gathers the requests and sends the request to the apitoolkit servers.
+It monitors incoming traffic, gathers the requests, and sends the request to the API toolkit servers.

 ### Installation